Continuing Education Hours: Claim 2.5 hours if you watch the videos, do the readings and complete the quiz.

 There are various options (an app, a website, emailing WIFDN) for you to learn about through the tutorials posted.

-Please note: You don’t have to report invasive plants to earn the Continuing Education hours.
+Please note: You don’t have to report invasive plants to earn the Continuing Education hours for this Plants Plus module.
 This is optional- and it helps our state!

 Report your continuing education hours in the Online Reporting System.